ldsouza/ldsouza.github.io/_posts/2018-02-10-the-future-of-skype-for-business-and-the-transition-to-teams.md

   - Collaboration
   - Communication
 ---
-Microsoft announced at Ignite last year, their plan for the future of intelligent communication.
+Microsoft announced their plan for the future of intelligent communication at the Ignite Conference last year.
 The big announcement was that Microsoft Teams would be the primary client for intelligent communications in Office 365, replacing the current Skype for Business client over time.

 ![Image]({{ site.url }}/images/blog/skype-microsoft-teams/0.jpg)

-This involves bringing the capabilities of Skype for Business like calling and meetings into Microsoft Teams.
+This transition involves bringing the capabilities of Skype for Business like calling and meetings into Microsoft Teams.

-Get started with Microsoft Teams - https://www.solutionsdelve.com/office%20365/getting-started-with-microsoft-teams
+To learn more about Mirosoft Teams and to get started with Microsoft Teams, here is a blog post I had written earlier on the subject. https://www.solutionsdelve.com/office%20365/getting-started-with-microsoft-teams

+## The Future of Teams

-Here is an example of how Microsoft envisions Teams will be a powerful tool that combines communications, collaboration, and intelligence.
+Here is an example, of how Microsoft, envisions Teams will be a powerful tool that combines communications, collaboration, and intelligence.

 Before a meeting, Teams will surface relevant documents and rich information about the participants to help you prepare.